esfalsa/puree/README.md

 The Purée parser searches daily dumps for tagged regions and outputs the regions found in CSV, JSON, and XLSX formats.
 To run the parser locally:

 1. Clone the repository: `git clone https://github.com/esfalsa/puree.git`
-2. Install dependencies: `pipenv install`
+2. Install dependencies: `poetry install`
-3. Run the parser: `pipenv run python main.py`
+3. Run the parser: `poetry run python main.py`

 ## Contributing